-A new edition of Alan Poulton’s catalogue of Arnold’s works is now available.
+A new edition of Alan Poulton’s catalogue of Arnold’s works is now available—revised 2023.

-It replaces the catalogue published by Faber in 1986, which has been a trusted companion for many Arnold researchers and fans.
-Like the original catalogue, it has been meticulously compiled by Alan Poulton; and there is a foreword by Society patron Julian Lloyd Webber.
+It replaces the 2021 edition and the 1986 catalogue published by Faber, which has been a trusted companion for many Arnold researchers and fans.
+Like the original catalogue, Alan Poulton has meticulously compiled it, and there is a foreword by Society patron Julian Lloyd Webber.

-As well as the main catalogue of works, there are appendices giving details of all the ballets, film music
+As well as the central catalogue of works, there are appendices giving details of all the ballets, film music

 arranged for the concert hall, lists of feature films and documentaries, and arrangements made by Arnold of music by other composers.